• BIBLE PROMISES

 When we perceive ourselves to be undervalued by those significant to us, we feel emotional pain.
 Too much of this over a long period of time, can “hardwire” the pain into our brain’s neural pathways to a lesser or greater degree, depending on our experiences – and result in a state of depression, anxiety, low self-esteem, loneliness, isolation – which in turn can produce dysfunctional behaviors which only serve to compound the problem.

 But you see, the root of the problem is a physical one.
 It starts with mortality – a condition of vulnerability where dying people are trying to survive.
 This breeds a self-centeredness that is natural to us.
 We see the world from our perspective.
 It revolves around us – our needs.
-In our desire to protect ourselves we so often hurt others … and are hurt by others in turn.
+In our desire to protect ourselves, we so often hurt others … and are hurt by others in turn.

-But God is offering us a physical condition which no longer produces emotional pain.
+But God is offering us a physical condition that no longer produces emotional pain.
 It doesn’t involve a struggle to survive anymore.
 The self-centredness that arises from physical and emotional vulnerability will no longer plague us.
 As we will soon see, we will be completely self-sufficient and in need of nothing to continue living.

 God will heal our damaged neural pathways and reconfigure the system (as it were) so that we are whole again.